Beginning the Day

 We started by driving into Santa Barbara.
 After some time of getting lost on one-way streets we eventually arrived at a big open plaza which is alongside the old mission from which the town gets its name.
 We didn’t have any loose change to pay for parking so we didn’t stop.
 Instead, we drove up a hill behind the mission and visited some botanical gardens instead.
 This had a fairly interesting selection of native and non-native plants, and the walk round kept us occupied for a couple of hours.
-However, our hearts weren’t really with it, so we had a quick lunch and headed further north, to see how far we could get towards Monterrey.
+However, our hearts weren’t really with it, so we had a quick lunch and headed further north, to see how far we could get towards Monterey.

 We stopped at Hearst Castle for a little look around, but once we saw the entry prices we decided not to bother.
 It’s quite expensive to get into, and I don’t think either of us was that interested anyway.
 So we just had a very expensive cup of bad coffee in the main visitor centre, and then returned to the car.

-As the coastline is an alternating series of headlands and valleys, and is quite steep sided, you are constantly turning and going up or down.
+As the coastline is an alternating series of headlands and valleys and is quite steep-sided, you are constantly turning and going up or down.
 This was the only part of the holiday where I decided I didn’t like the RAV4.
 The suspension just seemed a bit dodgy and after an hour or so I was starting to get distinctly sick.
-We made a couple stops at likely looking pull offs and took a few photos.
+We made a couple stops at likely looking pull-offs and took a few photos.
 The road was quiet and the weather was very good, so we weren’t in any particular hurry to finish the drive.

 We got down into Pacific Grove to discover there was some sort of convention of 1950’s/60’s cars.
-There were loads of very well turned out examples belonging to a wide variety of people.
+There were loads of very well-turned-out examples belonging to a wide variety of people.
 I won’t try to list the various models because I don’t know my American cars at all, but most were very much from the days when cars were big and showy, with massive engines and various sticky-out fins and other bits.